cognisant/Docs.DevelopmentProcess/README.md

 #### Sprint Kick-off

-On the first Monday of a sprint, at 10am, the sprint begins with a kick-off meeting.
+On the first Monday of a sprint, at 10 am, the sprint begins with a kick-off meeting.
 During this meeting the team engages in the following activities to prepare for the sprint:

 - For any stories partially complete at the end of the previous sprint, the remaining work should be discussed and [estimated](#estimating-effort).